 So What Did We Learn?

-One of our biggest takeaways through this experience is that even though Gabi is teaching D. about Judaism, we are also building and sharing new traditions, and in turn, teaching each other.
-We have both been eager and open to experience this together, with D. excited to learn, Gabi excited to teach, and vice versa.
+One of our biggest takeaways through this experience is that even though Grey is teaching D. about Judaism, we are also building and sharing new traditions, and in turn, teaching each other.
+We have both been eager and open to experience this together, with D. excited to learn, Grey excited to teach, and vice versa.
 We look forward to a long time, hopefully, of sharing faith and tradition with each other in and out of this love lockdown.

 Header image design by Grace Yagel